 Using uplift modelling allows the retailer to optimise the promotional spend

 Consider, for example, a retailer that decides to market a specific model HDTV.
-The retail marketer pulls a list from their database for all customers who purchased a product in the last three years.
+The retail marketer pulls a list from their database of all customers who purchased a product in the last three years.
 Then, without uplift modelling, everyone on that list gets offered the same discount incentive coupon.
 With uplift modelling the retailer instead takes that list and segments it, marketing that new HDTV to different segments in different ways.
 Using the four segments described on the left, this sales effort could look like this:

-• “Sure Things” will buy with or without an incentive—and the retailer can target this group one of two ways.
-On one hand, announcements for these customers can be enough—a special offer isn’t necessary.
+- “Sure Things” will buy with or without an incentive—and the retailer can target this group one of two ways.
+On the one hand, announcements for these customers can be enough—a special offer isn’t necessary.
 With this approach, every customer in this group who would’ve used the coupon would buy at full price—so the return on mailing to this segment increases.
 On the other hand, while an incentive-to-buy isn’t necessary, a special offer to this group could be used as a way to thank them and acknowledge how much the retailer values their business.
 In this case, any discount is provided to bolster longer-term loyalty and increase lifetime customer value.

-• The “Persuadables” need an incentive to buy.
+- The “persuadables” need an incentive to buy.
 So this group is sent the discount coupon.
 Each sale in this group comes in at the level that had been expected for the campaign.

-In a traditional model, the return on the campaign would be calculated by taking the number of items mailed and the number of sales occurring within a reasonable time period of the mailing.
+In a traditional model, the return on the campaign would be calculated by taking the number of items mailed and the number of sales occurring within a reasonable period of the mailing.
 In actuality, this overstates the return because it includes those who would have bought anyway; and, it understates the expense because it neglects to consider those who are lost (or never gained) because of the negative impact of the campaign.
 An uplift model, on the other hand, targets only those who are likely candidates for acting—and acting positively as the result of the campaign.

 One catalogue retailer made the move to uplift modelling and found that they were able to slash the volume of catalogues sent in half—while increasing actual incremental revenue by 75%.